AntonovAlexander/activecore/README.md

 MLIP-based codes for DLX CPU core are located at activecore/dlx.
 There are two versions of the CPU core: dlx_mem1cycle and dlx_memsplit.

 dlx_mem1cycle is a simplier core that uses strictly 1-cycle memory for instructions and data. dlx_memsplit uses split-transfer bus.

-Both cores are currently under testing (and bugfixing).
+Both cores function in hardware (however, exausted testing is in progress).

 Test projects for DLX processor is located at rtl/dlx_udm and rtl/dlx_udm_memsplit.
 The projects need preliminary build of DLX core using the framework.